human-nature-lab/breadboard-v2.4-default/README.md

 ## Prerequisites
 - [breadboard] - Install the Breadboard software
-- [nodejs/npm] - Install nodejs and the package manager npm (in most cases this is installed with nodejs)
+- [nodejs/npm] - Install NodeJS and the package manager NPM (usually this is automatically installed with NodeJS)

 ## Installation
 - Make sure all prerequisites are installed